kjkunkle/del_overlap/README.md

 - The printed outputs to stdout, which you should probably pipe into a .txt file as shown above.
     - This file contains every overlap found during the search
 - A .xls file made using the .xlwt file.
+    - This .xls file is created in the same directory that the Python code is executed in.
-    - This file contains a few sheets: Sheet 1 contains all overlaps found for each of the top N deletions.
+    - This .xls file contains a few sheets: Sheet 1 contains all overlaps found for each of the top N deletions.
 Sheet 2 contains the total percentage of nucleotide bases that overlap between each cultivar input.
 Sheet 3 contains the counts of overlaps that meet or exceed the overlap threshold set in the Python parameters between each cultivar input.

+# Notes:
+Currently, there is not a functionality to name each output file by the inputted files.
+For now, the output is YBX depending on the order of inputted files.
+- eg. "python program_name.py file1 file2" produces YB1 and YB2 as the names for file1 and fil2 respectively.
+# Future Plans:
+- Implement a data analytics Python program using the Python libary pandas.
+- Implement useful graphs using the matplotlib and scipy Python libraries
+- Add different options for output other than .xls such as .csv and tab-delimited .txt